This post may contain affiliate links. Please read my Privacy Policy for details.

 Freezer - Place in an airtight container and store in the fridge for up to one month.
 I recommend thawing the ganache overnight in the refrigerator before using it.

-Reheating - Ganache is temperature sensitive and is easily ruined by heat.
-Place it in the microwave and heat at 50% power in 10 - 15 second bursts to correctly reheat it.
+Reheating -Ganache is temperature-sensitive and easily ruined by heat.
+To reheat it correctly, place it in the microwave and heat it at 50% power in 10 – 15-second bursts.

 How to Make Chocolate Ganache